taimoorrana0/blog.github.io/_posts/2020-02-13-daoifying-uniswap-automated-market-maker-pools.markdown

 I will explain this one a bit more in depth, because it was this problem that originally got me interested in the direction after my Epicenter episode.

 It is [mathematically provable](https://arxiv.org/pdf/1911.03380.pdf) that without fees, it is always less profitable for someone to hold the liquidity pool shares than to just hold the underlying assets.
 The effect is magnified the more volatile the underlying assets are.
-Check out this article for a written explanation:
+Check out [this article](https://medium.com/@pintail/understanding-uniswap-returns-cc593f3499ef) for a written explanation.

-[**Understanding Uniswap Returns**
-*In the previous article we looked the impact of price variations on the value of liquidity held in a Uniswap exchange…*medium.com](https://medium.com/@pintail/understanding-uniswap-returns-cc593f3499ef "https://medium.com/@pintail/understanding-uniswap-returns-cc593f3499ef")[](https://medium.com/@pintail/understanding-uniswap-returns-cc593f3499ef)In Uniswap, this loss is offset by the fees, which are currently set to a fixed 0.3% * the trade size.
+In Uniswap, this loss is offset by the fees, which are currently set to a fixed 0.3% * the trade size.
 However, this is likely too rigid for all cases, and may not sufficiently compensate liquidity providers, especially when dealing with highly volatile assets, if there is not already sufficient trading volume on the pair.

 Allowing the multiplier to be a governance controlled variable rather than a fixed constant (0.3%) might be a good start.
 However, it might be even better to take into account more variables when calculating fee amounts, including the volatility itself!